How do you manage stress with diabetes type 2?

 Diabetes Care

-Stress Management in Type 2 Diabetes – easy tips
+Stress Management in Type 2 Diabetes – Easy Tips

 Stress is the biggest of all evils.
 It is like a giant wrecking ball that hits the mind but puts a crack through every cell of the body.
-It demolishes the wall of immunity, inflates obesity, impairs sleep, fastens aging, raises the risk of diseases, and aggravates pre-existing conditions, including diabetes.
+It demolishes the wall of immunity, inflates obesity, impairs sleep, fastens ageing, raises the risk of diseases, and aggravates pre-existing conditions, including diabetes.

-Also Read: Cinnamon in diabetes
+Also Read: Cinnamon in Diabetes

 Did you Know?